walkthru/next/walkthru/walkthru-intro/displaying-app.md

 title: Displaying a walkthru
 file: pages/[slug].js
 language: jsx
-focus: 32-42
+focus: 38-45
-center: 37
+center: 42
 ---

-Okay, you've created a walkthru.
+Okay, you've created a WalkThru tutorial.
 How do you now make it display in your app or docs site?

-This is where you'll use the `WalkThru` React component.
-This component is responsible for displaying everything you see in a walkthru.
+This is where you'll use the [WalkThru React component](https://github.com/walkthru/react).
+This component is responsible for displaying everything you see in the tutorial including the navigation, instructions, and code file.

-But before you can use this component, you'll need to get your walkthru data into your site.
+But before you can use this component, you'll need to get the compiled tutorial data into your site.
 Let's see how to do that now.